 This story happens during the days of Disco.
 Here's a representative panel showing that time period.

-Here's an even bigger show of strength from Power Man as he manhandles a machine attachment to demolisha a building.
+Here's an even bigger show of strength from Power Man as he manhandles a machine attachment to demolish a building.

 Not to be outdone, Spider-Man helps with the rescues (being a rescuer himself).